Fatigue Testing Services

 ELEVATED TEMPERATURE FATIGUE TESTING

-Temperature affects fatigue life of many materials.
+High-Temperature operating environments affects the fatigue life of many materials.
 Under the same cyclic or repeated stress or strain loading conditions, a material's characteristics could vary significantly in different temperature environments.
-Such an environment could be a merely low, moderate, high temperature or a cyclic temperature that may or may not couple with the cyclic loading.
+Such an environment could be a low, moderate, high temperature or a cyclic temperature that may or may not couple with the cyclic loading.

 The test frame's ability to expose the test specimen to temperatures up to 1800°F can replicate the operating conditions experienced by turbine blades in gas engines, power generating plants and jet engines.

 The effect of a high temperature on mechanical properties can be associated with transformations of the material's structure due to diffusion processes, aging, dislocation restructuring (softening), and recrystallization.

 Sub-Ambient fatigue testing analyzes materials engineered to perform in very low temperature environments, and are subject to very different stresses than in ambient or high-temperature applications.
 Often, these materials are designed to perform in all these temperature ranges.
 Various alloys and composites are used in both aerospace and native environments, while still experiencing extreme temperatures.
 Our cryogenic fatigue testing frames can accommodate temperatures down to -320°F.